blencorp/rules-gen/README.md

 # Rules Generator CLI

 An interactive CLI tool that generates cursor and windsurf rules based on user selections.

 ## Features

 - Interactive prompts for selecting rule types and specific rules
+- Support for multiple rule selection in a single operation
+- Generate for multiple IDE types simultaneously (Cursor/Windsurf)
+- Smart filename generation with URL-friendly slugs
 - Non-interactive mode for CI/CD or scripting
-- Two rule categories: cursor and windsurf
-- Multiple rule options for each category
-- Modern, user-friendly terminal UI
+- Modern, user-friendly terminal UI with validation
+- Proper error handling and user feedback

 ## Installation